 Assigned Fund Balance - the portion of a Governmental Fund's net assets to denote an intended use of resources.
 The accounts presented with assigned fund balances are specified for a particular purpose by the Executive Director.
-The following accounts comprised the assigned fund balance: Tuition monies for teachers and administrator workshops.
+The following accounts comprised the assigned fund balance: Tuition monies for alternative schools.

 Unassigned Fund Balance - available expendable financial resources in a governmental fund that are not designated for a specific purpose.
-The unassigned fund is made up of the General Operations account.
+The unassigned fund is made up of the General Operations account and General State Aid.